Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍽️ Mediterranean | ($$$) | Website | 📍 Google Maps | 📞 (303) 820-2282

-While you can pop into Rioja for a cocktail and some apps at the bar, it’s one of those restaurants that’s best appreciated with a full sit-down dinner.
-Rioja consistently ranks as one of the best restaurants in Denver, and Chef Jennifer Jasinski is a local legend.
+While you can pop into Rioja for a cocktail and some apps at the bar, it’s best appreciated with a full sit-down dinner.
+Rioja consistently ranks as one of the best restaurants in town, and Chef Jennifer Jasinski is a local legend.

 Be sure to order a dish featuring her handmade pasta.
 You can also ask for a tasting menu if you want to sample some of the kitchen’s best (we’re right there with you).

 While you don’t want to come just for the cocktails, you’ll certainly want to indulge in one or two!
-The sangria, in either red or white, was delicious and went great with tempura artichokes as a starter.
+The sangria, in either red or white, is delicious.

 -Laura